Table of Contents

 Tilda Swinton is always great in a thriller (see also: Micheal Clayton, I Am Love) and the same goes for this sadly forgotten psychological drama.
 Swinton plays the mother of a teenage son who gets into a sticky situation, and her protective instincts kick into overdrive as she desperately tries to cover up his involvement.

-While the film gets a bit convoluted and outlandish toward the end, it’s totally worth watching for Swinton’s frantic, believable performance.
+While the film gets a bit convoluted and outlandish toward the end, The Deep End is totally worth watching for Swinton’s frantic, believable performance.

 Katalin Varga (2009)